 Upon return to the Carlisle campus, students must complete the Enrollment in Another Institution Form.

 Seniors are required to submit this form prior to the course request period for their last semester.
 If the form is not in the Registrar's Office at that time, the student will not be permitted to participate in the course request period.
-Please note that this form is required only when a student is seeking major, minor, or distribution credit for coursework completed at the Universidad Nacional de Cuyo.
-The form is not required for the Dickinson courses taught in Ecuador and Argentina, or for UNCuyo courses for which a student is seeking only general credit.
+Please note that this form is required only when a student is seeking major, minor, or distribution credit for coursework completed at the University of Málaga (Teatinos).
+The form is not required for Cursos courses, or for courses the University of Málaga for which a student is seeking only general credit.
 After obtaining the required signatures, the student should bring the form to the Center for Global Study and Engagement for approval.
 The form will then be forwarded to the Registrar's Office.